Keene, New Hampshire: Climate

 Keene is located in a humid continental climate zone.
 It experiences all four seasons quite distinctly.
-The average high temperature in July is 82 F, and the record high for Keene is 102 F. As with other cities in the eastern U.S., periods of high humidity can raise heat indices to near 110 F. During the summer, Keene can get hit by thunderstorms from the west, but the Green Mountains to the west often break up some of the storms, so that Keene doesn't usually experience a thunderstorm at full strength.
-The last time a tornado hit Cheshire County was in 1997.
+The average high temperature in July is 82 F, and the record high for Keene is 102 F. Extended periods of high humidity can raise heat indices to near 110 F. During the summer, Keene gets hit by thunderstorms coming from the west or northwest.
+Severe storms are not uncommon.
+Large hail occurs to the east and northeast of Keene.
+Tornadoes are also not uncommon.
+Long-tracked tornadoes touched down on the east side of Keene in 2023 and 2024.

-The winters in Keene can be very harsh.
+The winters in Keene can be harsh.
 The most recent such winter was 2002–2003, when Keene received 112.5 in of snow.
-The majority of the snowfall in Keene comes from nor'easters, areas of low pressure that move up the Atlantic coast and strengthen.
-Many times these storms can produce blizzard conditions across southern New England.
-Recent examples are the blizzard of 2005 and the blizzard of 2006.
+The majority of the snowfall in Keene comes from nor'easters, areas of low pressure that move up the Atlantic Coast and strengthen.
+Many times, these storms can produce blizzard conditions across southern New England.
+Recent examples are the blizzards of 2005 and 2006.
 Keene is situated in an area where cold air meets the moisture from the south, so often Keene gets the jackpot with winter storms.
 Aside from snow, winters can be very cold.
-Even in the warmest of winters, Keene will typically experience at least one night below 0 F. During January 2004, Keene saw highs below freezing 25 of the days, including five days in the single digits and one day with a high of zero.
-Overnight lows dropped below zero 12 times, including 7 nights below −10 F. The record low in Keene is −31 F. In addition to the cold temperatures, Keene can receive biting winds that drive the wind chill down below −30 F.
+Even in the warmest of winters, Keene typically experiences at least one night below 0 F. During January 2004, Keene saw highs below freezing 25 of the days, including five days in the single digits and one day with a high of zero.
+Overnight lows dropped below zero 12 times, including seven nights below −10 F. The record low in Keene is −31 F. In addition to the cold temperatures, Keene can receive biting winds that drive the wind chill down below −30 F.

-Snow can occur through the end of April, but on the other end of the spectrum, 80 F days can begin in late March.
+The last significant snowfall typically occurs in early March.
+At the same time, 80 F days can begin in late March.
 Autumn weather is similar.
-Keene's first snowfall usually occurs in early November, though the city can also see 60 F days into mid-November.
+Keene's first snowfall usually occurs in mid-November, though the city can also have 60 F through November.
 Significant rain events can occur in the spring and fall.
 For example, record rainfall and flooding with the axis of heaviest rain (around 12 in) near Keene occurred in October 2005.
 Another significant flood event occurred in May of the following year.